Things to do in Athens: Landmarks

 https://sourcebooks.fordham.edu/ancient/pericles-funeralspeech.asp

 The Agora (Marketplace) was the heart of ancient Athens!
 All Athenians spent considerable time on daily basis, in order to buy things for the household, do business, talk about politics, meet their friends to arrange their next "Symposion" etc. It was full of state buildings, along with altars, temples and shrines, fountains, the Odeon, the Library, the ‘Bema’ (speakers platform) and others.
-It was there where Socrates, Plato and most of the great Athenians walked discussing philoosophical and other issues.
+It was there where Socrates, Plato and most of the great Athenians walked discussing philoosophical and other issues and it is also the place where Socrates died.
 It also hosts a museum (included in ticket).

 Information and Official online tickets, here: https://hhticket.gr/tap_b2c_new/english/tap.exe?PM=P1P&place=000000004